-On Wednesday, February 20, 1888, the famed agnostic orator Robert Green Ingersoll delivered "Ghosts," one of his most popular and controversial lectures critical of Christianity, at the Opera House in downtown Utica.
-Local news accounts reported that 1,000 persons attended, equivalent to the Opera House's seating capacity.
+On February 20, 1878, he presented "Ghosts," one of his most popular and controversial lectures critical of Christianity.
+Local news accounts reported that 1,000 persons attended, equivalent to the structure's seating capacity.